 iPad Pro deals

-The iPad Pro is the larger, beefier sibling of the 9.7-inch iPad, featuring more powerful hardware and a larger display similar to a laptop or some decent Chromebooks.
-The higher-quality second-generation Pro comes in two sizes: The new version with a 10.5-inch screen (replacing the older Pro, which was the same size as the standard iPad) and one with a 12.9-inch display.
-With more power and more screen, many opt to add a stylus or some other accessory into the mix to get the most of their new iPad.
+The iPad Pro is the larger, beefier sibling of the standard 10.2-inch iPad, featuring more powerful hardware and a larger display similar to a laptop or many Chromebooks.
+The higher-quality 2018 Pro comes in two sizes: The new version with an 11-inch screen (replacing the older Pro, which was the same size as the standard iPad) and one with a 12.9-inch display.
+With more power and more screen, many opt to add a stylus, keyboard, or some other accessory into the mix to get the most out of their new iPad.

-Under the hood, both of the current-generation iPad Pro models run on a 2.39 GHz hexa-core processor and 4GB of RAM for snappy performance.
-The 10.5-inch Pro display has a sharp 2,224 x 1,668 HD resolution, while the 12.9-inch offers an increased 2,732 x 2,048 pixels of screen real estate.
-Both feature Apple’s stunning proprietary Retina display technology as well as Touch ID for protection.
+Under the hood, both of the current-generation iPad Pro models run on a beefed-up A12X Bionic CPU and 4GB of RAM (or 6GB in the 1TB model) for snappy performance.
+The 11-inch Pro display has a sharp 2,388 x 1,668 HD resolution, while the 12.9-inch offers an increased 2,732 x 2,048 pixels of screen real estate.
+Both feature Apple’s stunning proprietary Retina display technology as well as Face ID for protection.

 As the “upgrade model” in the Apple tablet lineup, the 2018 Pro is a bit pricier than the standard cheap iPad with a starting price of $799.
-The Pro lineup went on sale ahead of Apple’s big September event, though, so you can forget about paying retail with these iPad Pro deals.
+The Pro lineup has been on sale a lot during the recent seasonal sales, though, so you can forget about paying retail with the above iPad Pro deals.

 iPad Mini deals